-Each 10G or 6G Fiber-optic Input / Output Card contains rows of SFP+ modules that serve as the fiber-optic couplers for the fiber cables to and from the Thinklogical transmitter and receiver extenders.
+Each Input and Output card contains rows of SFP+ modules that serve as the fiber-optic couplers for the fiber cables to and from the Thinklogical transmitter and receiver extenders.
 Individual cards can be removed for easy access to the SFP+ modules.

-The SFP+ Optical Module is an 8Gbs Short-Wavelength Transceiver designed for use in bi-directional Fiber-optic Channel links.
-The modules have LC-type connectors, are hot-pluggable and operate on 3.3VDC.
+The SFP+ Optical Module is a 10Gbs Short-Wavelength Transceiver designed for use in bi-directional Fiber-optic Channel links.
+The modules are hot-pluggable and operate on 3.3VDC.

 Always use dust caps to protect against dust and damage when a fiber-optic connector is not attached to its coupling device (fiber-optic equipment, bulkheads, etc.).
-All Thinklogical Matrix Switch SFPs are fully populated with dust plugs upon shipment.
+All Thinklogical SFPs are fully populated with dust plugs upon shipment.